Start today, our regular class membership starts at only $74.50 per month for the highest quality instruction in the county!

 The meaning of the word “Jutsu” is “Science” or “Method”.
 In martial arts, the term “Jutsu” is used in reference to the techniques and strategies used in practical self-defense.
 The word “Do” means “The Way of” or “The Path”.
 “Do” implies that the focus of training is the perfection of character.
 “Karate-Jutsu” is more of the application of Karate in real life combat situations.
 Whereas, “Karate-Do” would be the practice of martial arts discipline in order to develop the character through rigorous training.
 Karate-Do was born out of Karate-Jutsu.
 In fact it is only a part of Karate-Jutsu, after it was watered downed for school children.

 However, you could consider them to be two sides of the same coin.
 If you train in a “Karate-Do” method only, it might be a bit like having an ivory tower mentality.
 Even the sport Karate tournaments don’t prepare you to defend against sticks, chains, guns and knives.
-And since you can’t really learn how to swim with getting in the water, there is something missing.
+And since you can’t really learn how to swim without getting in the water, there is something missing.
 And if you only study a “Karate-Jutsu” method without the study of the ethics of combat, then you are just making bullies and ego-maniacs.
 They need a little of each other to work, just like the original recipe.

 So what did they teach school children in Okinawa?
 Karate-Do contains the same movements as Karate-Jutsu in the sequence of the formal exercises called Kata (KAH-tah) or forms.
 However, the interpretation of what those moves represent and how you apply them is vastly different!
 These interpretations or applications are called Bunkai, pronounced BOON-Kye.
 The masters at the time knew that most children will do exactly what you tell them not to do.
 If you tell kids not to fight no matter what … you know it’s just a matter of time before they do.
 So why would you want them to know how to break bones, attack organs or “hack” into people’s nervous systems?
 Of course you wouldn’t.